CapooCat/solving-test/README.md

 # Solving Test => React + TypeScript + Vite

-### You can use this link: https://tranthaidat-test.netlify.app/ to access and review or you can setup and run on local
+### You can access from here: https://tranthaidat-test.netlify.app/ to review or you can setup and run on local yourself

-Setup and installation:
+How to Setup:

 1. Install all the library